-5.004 The Ropley Neighbourhood Plan must be in general conformity with the strategic policies of the Development Plan.
+5.004 The Ropley Neighbourhood Plan must be in general conformity with the strategic policies of the adopted Development Plan as required by the Neighbourhood Plan Regulations.
 Once 'made' the Ropley Neighbourhood Plan will form part of the Development Plan for the Plan area alongside the Local Plan.